 9. If verification fails after ingest returns `204`, wait briefly and rerun `recent --id <annotation-id>` or `recent --name "<name>" --hours <window>`.

 10. Report the exact timestamp written and the readback timestamp.
-Do not include tokens, Magic Links, or unnecessary private record data.
+Do not include tokens, direct capability URLs, or unnecessary private record data.

 ## Demo and Handoff Pattern